The Ukraine disaster brings to the forefront one survival priority: Water.

-In a disaster, no single item or piece of gear can absolutely guarantee your ability to purify water for drinking.
-But several carefully-chosen pieces of water purification equipment might give you a fighting chance!
+In a survival situation, no single item or piece of gear can absolutely guarantee your ability to purify water for drinking.
+But combining several carefully-chosen pieces of water purification equipment might give you a fighting chance!

 by Leon Pantenburg

-As a newspaper reporter covering various natural disasters, including tornadoes, floods and forest fires, I noticed a common aspect among all of them: Drinking water was always in short supply.
+As a newspaper reporter covering various natural disasters, including tornadoes, floods and forest fires, I noticed a common aspect: Drinking water was always in short supply.

 My first flood taught me that.
 I was working for the Vicksburg Evening Post and was sent to photograph the high water in Chickasaw Bayou, north of Vicksburg, MS. The nearby Mississippi River had reclaimed some of its flood plain, sending high water into a subdivision and forcing residents to leave.